bliu104/bestgroupproject/README.md

 - Sort items alphabetically or by price

 ## UI Features:
-- Dark/Light Mode - save energy by switching to dark mode.
-Light mode also features a soothing customized color palette
+- Dark/Light Mode - save energy by switching to dark mode
+- Light mode also features a soothing customized color palette
 - Features a carousel displaying available items by category